Mathiew82/okivim/README.md

 It provides a clean foundation with modern features like LSP, formatting, and diagnostics, while keeping the configuration transparent and easy to customize.

-IkiVim is built to stay fast, predictable, and out of your way — giving you a setup that grows with your workflow, not against it.
+Built to stay fast, predictable, and out of your way — giving you a setup that grows with your workflow.

 ![](https://raw.githubusercontent.com/Mathiew82/okivim/refs/heads/main/screenshot1.png)